 In the summer of 2003, Bryant was arrested in connection with a sexual assault complaint filed by 19-year old hotel employee Katelyn Faber.
 Bryant had checked into The Lodge and Spa at Cordillera hotel in advance of undergoing knee surgery nearby.
 Faber accused Bryant of raping her in his hotel room the night before Bryant was to have the procedure.
 Bryant admitted an adulterous sexual encounter with his accuser, but denied her sexual assault allegation.
 In September 2004, prosecutors dropped the assault case after Faber refused to testify in the trial.
 Afterward, Bryant agreed to apologize to Faber for the incident, including his public mea culpa: "Although I truly believe this encounter between us was consensual, I recognize now that she did not and does not view this incident the same way I did."
 Faber filed a separate civil lawsuit against Bryant, which the two sides ultimately settled with the specific terms of the settlement being undisclosed to the public.

 Bryant is the official ambassador for After-School All-Stars (ASAS), an American non-profit organization that provides comprehensive after-school programs to children in 13 US cities.
 Bryant also started the Kobe Bryant China Fund, which will partner with the Soong Ching Ling Foundation, a charity backed by the Chinese government.
 The Kobe Bryant China Fund will raise money within China earmarked for education and health programs.
 Bryant has won five NBA World Championships with the Los Angeles Lakers: 2000, 2001, 2002, 2009 and 2010.
 Bryant has been injured off and on since 2012 and is in his mid 30's.
-He will be playing in his dial two season with the Lakers in 2014.
+He played until the end of the 2015/16 season with the Lakers.

 The Associated Press

 450 W. 33rd St.